-Syntax access-egress [policy-id] [association | detail]
+access-egress [policy-id] [association | detail]

-Description This command displays accounting status of an access-egress policy along with other details of the policy.
-When frame-based-accounting is enabled accounting is shown as frame-based detail - Displays the policy information in detail.
+This command displays the accounting status of an access-egress policy in addition to other details about the policy.
+When frame-based-accounting is enabled, accounting is shown as frame-based, otherwise it is shown as packet-based.

+Displays the policy associations.

+Displays the policy information in detail.